 The resulting model can be exported and contains all (micro)statistical information and links to the original records related to the entire dataset.
 This allows a Big Data set to be accessed and explored directly through the Viscovery map, without the need to train the map from the full dataset.

-The new feature – which is available from version 7.1 – is applicable to datasets with an arbitrary number of records and opens the world of interactive data exploration to Big Data.
+This feature is applicable to datasets with an arbitrary number of records and opens the world of interactive data exploration to Big Data.
 Basic requirement for the dataset is its availability as denormalized table.

 Advantages and benefit